Arridoy771/NewGit/README.md

 # NewGit
-This is the testing git.
+This is the testing git.i can edit